authzed/workshops/mcp-assisted-authorization/4-cloud.md

    - **Description**: e.g., “Service account for the document sharing application backend.”
 5. Click **Save**.

-Recommendation:
-Create a separate Service Account for each application or service that will access the SpiceDB API.
+**Recommendation**: Create a separate Service Account for each application or service that will access the SpiceDB API.

 ### 3.2 Create a Token

-**Tokens** are long-lived credentials for Service Accounts.
+Tokens are long-lived credentials for Service Accounts.
 Your SpiceDB client uses a token in the `Authorization` header.

 1. In the same Permissions System, click **Tokens** in the menu.
 2. Click **Create token**.